-Receipt of capital infusion from Global Kingdom Investments Limited amounting to P407.0 million and from Udenna amounting to P305.6 million, totaling to P712.6 million was presented as Deposits on Future Stock Subscriptions under Equity section, pending approval of SEC of the amendments as of December 31, 2020.
+Receipt of capital infusion from Global Kingdom Investments Limited amounting to P414.8 million and from Udenna amounting to P305.6 million, totaling to P720.4 million was presented as Deposits on Future Stock Subscriptions under Equity section, pending approval of SEC of the amendments as of December 31, 2021.
 The application was presented for filing electronically with SEC on December 2, 2020 and was filed with and received by the SEC on January 25, 2021.
+This was approved by SEC on April 4, 2022.

-22.2 Revaluation Reserves
+20.2 Revaluation Reserves

-The components and reconciliation of items of other comprehensive income presented in the consolidated statements of changes in equity at their aggregate amount under the Revaluation Reserves account are shown below.
+The components and reconciliation of items of other comprehensive income presented in the interim consolidated statements of changes in equity at their aggregate amount under the Revaluation Reserves account are shown below.